Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 ![ld b](./img/ld%20b.png)

- > A summary of what of my application load balancer i configure by generating a name and using internert facing and allow IPv4,
-> on security group using the security group that i created (alb-demo-sg-1) which as port 80 and HTTP traffic
-> on network mappin i use the avaliable network zone in the vpc

-> listener and routin, i allow HTTP port 80 and connected to my (my-alb-demo-tg) on target group p
+ > In summary, we have created an Application Load Balancer that is internet-facing, we are using the ALB-demo-SG as our security group which has port 80 open for HTTP traffic.
+We are using 3 different availabiltiy zones in the VPC so it is highly available, and we are listening for traffic on port 80 which would then route to our target group which has 2 instances in it.

 ![LB SUMMARY](./img/ld%20b.png)